populse/populse_mia/docs/source/documentation/preferences.rst

   * Auto save
       * When auto save is enabled, the project is saved after each actions done in the Data Browser.

-  * User mode
+  * Clinical mode
-      * When user mode is enabled, more default tags are stored in the database and the process library is disabled (no pipeline creation).
+      * When user mode is enabled, more default tags (ex.
+Age, Sex, Pathologie, etc.) are stored in the database and the process library is disabled (no pipeline creation).

+  * Admin mode
+      * Get extended rights (delete projects, processes, etc.).

+  * Version 1 controller
+      * Use Capsul controler version 1 (Should be soon delated)

+  * Number of thumbnails in Data Browser
+      * Set number of thumbnails wanted in Data Browser

+  * Radiological orientation in miniviewer (data browser)
+      * Use radiological orientation in MRIConv (data browser)

 Projects preferences